netsuite-upload-org/netsuite-upload/README.md

 ## Limitations

 The plugin is using a RESTlet for the communication with NetSuite.
-RESTlets have some governance limitations.
-Current implementation does not deal with this, so there could be problems pulling folders containing a lot of items from NetSuite.
+RESTlets have some governance limitations, meaning NetSuite may throttle API calls if they are sent too rapidly.
+The current implementation does not deal with this, so there could be problems pulling folders containing a lot of items from NetSuite.